Enhanced Skills Program: Low Risk Obstetrics Goals and Objectives

 • Assessment and appropriate management of labour progress

-• Intrapartum fetal assessment including intermittent auscultation, electronic fetal monitoring, fetal scalp sampling interpretation (if available)
+• Intrapartum fetal assessment including intermittent auscultation, electronic fetal monitoring, fetal scalp clip and fetal scalp sampling interpretation

 • Knowledge and management of maternal and/or fetal distress